 There are several regional NHS data processing centres, known as Data Services for Commissioners Regional Offices (DSCROs) and staff in these offices may apply for access to PDS records.
 This is only allowed for specified purposes in connection with checking the validity of patient information and confirming responsibilities for commissioning of patient care.

 NHS Digital also processes PDS data for validation and integrity checking purposes, identifying potential data quality issues to be investigated and resolved by NBO staff who will access individual records to identify issues and make corrections.
 Some less complex cases are also handled by staff at the National Service Desk operated by NHS Digital.

 In addition to health and care purposes, where requested and where appropriate, the NBO may trace and provide administrative non-clinical information from the PDS to organisations and agencies with statutory responsibilities for specific public services.
 This is undertaken only where there is an applicable legal basis.

-These tracing services are categorised under the following four headings:
+These tracing services are categorised under the following five headings:

-- Record tracing (this includes tracing for law enforcement purposes, including police services, National Crime Agency, Home Office Immigration, court orders and Criminal Cases Review Commission)
+- Record tracing - this includes tracing for law enforcement purposes, including police services, National Crime Agency, court orders, HM Coroner and Criminal Cases Review Commission